arisris/express-without-nodemon/README.md

 With this starter project. building a node server application based on express.js will be just as comfortable when you use php.

-Sorry if there is a word error.
-Because I can't speak English So I use google translate to translate Indonesian into English.
+Sorry if there is a bad word.
+Because I can't speak English So I use google translate to make Indonesian into English.

 ### How to start?